PhysicsOfMobility/ridepy/doc/introduction.rst

 The dispatcher
 --------------

-The dispatcher determines which vehicle should service a certain request, and in which order it should service the requests assigned to it. ridepy defines a clean interface enabling the users to create their own dispatchers.
-A number of predefined ones are available in `.util.dispatchers`.
+The dispatcher determines which vehicle should service a certain request, and in which order it should service the requests assigned to it. ridepy defines a clean interface enabling the users to create :doc:`their own dispatchers <dispatcher-guide>`.
+A number of predefined ones are available in`.util.dispatchers`.

 When a new `TransportationRequest` needs to be processed: